aikenahac/celtra-frontend-task/README.md

 # Celtra frontend task

-This is the repository for a frontend task I was by Celtra, as part of the interview process.
+This is the repository for a frontend task I was given by Celtra, as part of the interview process.

 ## Received instructions